geotsakonas/RegenDE2/README.md

 ## Database Restorage

 In the first stage, the Microsoft SQL Server Management Studio (MSSMS) was used to restore the project's chin2022 and chin2022 databases.
-The OLTP batabase is made up of Chin2021 and Chin2022.
+The OLTP database is created with the utilization of chin2021 and chin2022.

 ## Data Warehouse (Star/Snowflake)